ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The enrollment entity represents the enrollment of a student to a specific course.
 The enrollment entity not only represents the relationship between the student and the course but also holds the Grade that a student achieved in that course.

-Last but not leas we have the course to which many students can be enroll to.
+Last but not least we have the course to which many students can be enroll to.
 The course has a title and column defining the credit a student can achieve in that course.

-Lets copy our models into our project.
+Let’s copy our models into our project.

 ```csharp
 using System;